Pascual Romero: Skepticism

 In April 2017, Romero and Ben Radford launched the Squaring the Strange podcast with evidence-based analysis and commentary on a variety of topics ranging from the paranormal to the political.
 Frequent contributor and content producer Celestia Ward was later added as a cohost.
 The podcast tackles a wide variety of subjects including psychology, myths, hoaxes, folklore, and science.
 Pascual has handled much of the audio editing work and provided original music for the show.
 As of 2019 Pascual is on semi-hiatus from the show due to professional and family obligations.

 Personal life

 Romero was born in Madison, Wisconsin but grew up in Santa Fe.
 His mother is anthropologist Camille Belden.
 His grandfather was Eugene F. Romero, a Santa Fe City Councilman 1968–1972 who died March 31, 2010, one day after his wife Celia Quintana Romero, to whom he had been married for 67 years.
 His father, Hilario Romero is a civil rights activist, retired professor, state historian and musician; both Pascual and his father performed and recorded with New Mexican folk group Los Folkloricos de Nuevo Mexico.
-He lives in Santa Fe with his wife Ashley and their son and daughter.